QingyueC/Balance-Buddies/README.md

 ## Getting Started
 1. First create a .env file in the project folder and copy the contents of .env.example into .env
 2. Make sure you have postgres installed in your system.
-3. Replace username and password with the local database credentials in the .env file.
+3. Replace username and password with the local database credentials in the .env file along with the S3 credentials and openAPI key.

 Next, install dependencies and database migrations.
 ```bash